gaultier/blog/build-pie-executables-with-pie.md

 0x7f891d95e419 0x7f891d95e7e0 hello!
 ```

 So... how does it work when no loader is present in the environment?
 Well, what is the only thing that we link in our bare-bone program?
 Libc!
-And what libc contain?
+And what does libc contain?
 You guess it, a loader!

 For musl, it's the file `ldso/dlstart.c` and that's the code that runs before our `main`.
 Effectively libc doubles as a loader.
+And when statically linked, the loader gets embedded in our application and runs at startup before our code.

-That means that we can have our cake and eat it too: static linking and PIE.
+That means that we can have our cake and eat it too: static linking and PIE!

 So, how can we coerce Go to do the same?